spsforks/QB64-Wiki/INPUT$.md

 ```

-*Example 2:* Reading bytes from a text file for an 80 wide screen mode.
+Reading bytes from a text file for an 80 wide screen mode.

 ```vb